Use Math and Science to Further Your Career in the Field of Information Systems

-Gain the mathematic knowledge and skills for endless career opportunities by pursuing a B.S. in Computational Mathematics – Information Systems from Liberty University.
-Through this degree, you will be equipped with the skills necessary for careers in data analytics, finance, government, business, and technology contexts.
+Gain the mathematical knowledge and skills for endless career opportunities by pursuing a B.S. in Computational Mathematics – Information Systems from Liberty University.
+Through this degree, you can be equipped with the skills necessary for careers in data analytics, finance, government, business, and technology contexts.
 Your focus on information systems will help you gain a foundational knowledge of the implementation and management of computer and web development in support of business objectives.

 So what are you waiting for?
 You want a lucrative career, and you need a valuable skill set to get you there.
 Pursuing our information systems mathematics degree means gaining the knowledge and tools needed to work in the growing field of computational math and information systems.

 Why Choose Liberty’s Computational Mathematics – Information Systems Degree?

 When receiving your degree from Liberty University, you can study with confidence.
-You’ll know you’re getting real-life experience, courses meet accreditation requirements, and professional faculty members who partner with you for success.
+You’ll know you’re getting real-life experience, courses that meet accreditation requirements, and professional faculty members who partner with you for success.

-With a degree in computational mathematics, you will be setting yourself up for success in a variety of industrial, medical, and information technology-related careers.
+With a degree in computational mathematics, you will be preparing yourself for a variety of industrial, medical, and information technology-related careers.
 What’s more, jobs related to computers and information systems are projected to have a faster than average growth of 10% through 2029 according to the Bureau of Labor Statistics.*

 Your information systems specialization will grant you further focus for a career working to help businesses further their use of data in business and how best to utilize it in a safe and efficient manner.
 You will learn how to develop solutions to problems and how to safeguard an organization’s data while increasing the speed, accuracy, and capacity of their systems to maintain a competitive edge in today’s marketplace.

 *Bureau of Labor Statistics, U.S. Department of Labor, at Computer and information systems-managers, 2019 (viewed online December 17, 2020).
 Cited projections may not reflect local and/or short-term economic or job conditions and do not guarantee actual job growth.